Wisconsin · 2026 · Good Governance

 A standard you can hold every candidate to — regardless of party.

 Stand With the Voter isn't partisan.
 It's a checklist.
 Can this candidate explain what the job does?
-Do they lead with your reality or their biography?
+Do they lead with your reality or their own story?
 Have they made specific, verifiable commitments?
 If not — why not?

 03